Skip to main content

 • Polos

-whereas Pvc customized labels are used in fewer places than weaved ones.
+whereas PVC customised labels are used in fewer places than woven ones.

 Soft Pvc Labels

 The Pvc patch is smoother and more adjusted than the weaving patch.
 For the large promotional products industry, we quoted above, including machining.
 It’s true for both embroidery and rubber-made.
-Pvc-made patches have around 10% of the whole custom patches industry.
+PVC-made patches account for around 10% of the entire custom patches industry.
 But they have their own benefits to be.
 They are;

 • Strong